Did You Know…?

 One of the first Magic Towns to be accepted into the program was the fascinating island-village of Mexcaltitán in Nayarit, to which I devoted an entire chapter in my Western Mexico, A Traveller’s Treasury.
-Now, almost every state has at least one Magic Town; there are 36 scattered across the Republic.
+Now, almost every state has at least one Magic Town; there are now (2020) more than 120 scattered across the Republic.

 Towns accepted into the program have access to federal funds for publicity and improvements.
 For example, some of the towns have already relocated all those ugly wires that despoil so many Mexican towns safely underground, well out of sight.
 In all cases, a local committee oversees the projects, ensuring that local viewpoints are always to the fore.

 Update – 2016 – Ten new “Magic Towns” have been announced, bringing the total number nationwide to 121.
 The latest additions are:

 - Compostela, Nayarit

 Update – 2015 – The latest 28 additions to the Magic Towns program are: